Mikejo5000/vsts-docs-pr/docs/settings/about-settings.md

 - [Delete a team project](../accounts/delete-team-project.md)

-## Additional account-level settings
+## Additional organizational-level settings

-In addition to the app-specific resources that you can configure, you can also manage your account, users, extensions, and account-level permissions.
+In addition to the app-specific resources that you can configure, you can also manage your account, users, extensions, and organizational-level permissions.

 ### Settings